Coffee

 Tazza d’Oro

-The Tazza d’Oro is a famous and typical Roman café, near the Pantheon.
-You can of course taste the coffee by this roaster, but also a specialty such as coffee granita (granita di caffè) to cool a little when the Roman weather is hot.
+The Tazza d'Oro is a famous historic Roman café, close to the Pantheon.
+You can of course enjoy the excellent espresso from this roaster, but also one of the specialties like coffee granita to cool off in case of slight heat.

 Caffetteria Chiostro del Bramante